|

 (more details can be found in Debugging Tools' documentation)

-Assuming that NTSD is running on the computer called TestPc, and we want to send a message to
+Assuming that NTSD is running on the computer called TestPc, and we want to send a message to the computer called DevPc, the command would look like this:

 !net_send TestPc DevPc TestPc MessageText